No.1515 Fengnan East Road, Taizhou, China

 Water-cooled units require less electricity than air-cooled compressors.
 Still, customers should also consider the cost of electricity for the cooling system, water, and water treatment costs when choosing a water-cooled unit.
 Air-cooled compressors are usually more cost-effective once these expenses are factored in.

 On the other hand, some customers use cooling water to preheat factory processes, such as boilers, to save on gas and heating bills.
-And then they realized saving in that area.

 • It is used where there is a lot of water.